20 Things All '80s Kids Remember

 There was something refreshing about the riiiiiiip of a Trapper Keeper velcro sleeve being opened.
 It felt like your personal papers were the most protected things in the universe.
 Nobody could break into a Trapper Keeper without alerting everyone in a one-mile radius.

-President Reagan saying "Tear down that wall!"
+Watching President Reagan say "Tear down this wall!"

-Watching the Live Aid concert
+Rocking out to the Live Aid concert

-Having nightmares about Teddy Ruxpin.
+Having nightmares about Teddy Ruxpin

 Identifying with characters in John Hughes movies